doguilmak/Pneumonia-or-Normal-Classification-via-IBM-CV-Studio/README.md

     <img height="300" width="300" src="acc_loss_graph.png">
 </p>

+For more information, please check train-classification-cnn-pytorch.ipynb file.

 **It may take a few minutes for the page to open.
 Please wait to complete your classification process.**

-<h3>Link to test the classifier model: <a href="https://pneumonia-626d3286ef19609ba9594154.mr4ngdkhlwg.eu-gb.codeengine.appdomain.cloud/" target="_blank">Classification via IBM Cloud</a></h3>
+<center><h3>Link to test the classifier model: <a href="https://pneumonia-626d3286ef19609ba9594154.mr4ngdkhlwg.eu-gb.codeengine.appdomain.cloud/" target="_blank">Classification via IBM Cloud</a></h3></center>

 ## Contact Me